solana-labs/solana/docs/src/developing/programming-model/transactions.md

 beyond what the accounts contain.

 Programs are free to specify how information is encoded into the instruction data byte array.
-The choice of how data is encoded should take into account the overhead of decoding since that step is performed by the program on-chain.
+The choice of how data is encoded should take into calculate the overhead of decoding, since that step is performed by the program on-chain.
 It's been observed that some common encodings (Rust's bincode for example) are very inefficient.